 Transport

-Depending on where you live in relation to your university, you may find you can walk or cycle to your classes, especially in the summer.
+Depending on where you live in relation to your university, you may find you can walk or cycle to your classes, especially in summer.
 But in the winter, or if you live further away, public transport will probably be more appealing.
-In Canada, you’ll most likely be using trains, the subway, or buses.
+In Canada, this will most likely mean using trains, the subway or buses.

 A short, single bus journey can cost anywhere between CAD 2.50 and CAD 3.50.
 A ride on the train or subway costs slightly more, usually starting at CAD 3.00.
 Taxis are also an option, but they are expensive and not ideal for a tight budget.

 Many cities offer various travelcard options to make multiple journeys cheaper.
-For example, Vancouver’s SkyTrain offers a day pass for CAD 11.25.
+For example, Vancouver offers a day pass that covers several forms of public transport for CAD 11.95.

-Some cities also have pay-as-you-go style cards, which deduct credit from the overall balance.
-These include Toronto’s PRESTO card, which also offers discounts.
+Some cities also have pay-as-you-go cards, which deduct credit from an overall balance.
+These include Toronto, Hamilton and Ottawa’s PRESTO card, which also offers discounts.

 It's worth knowing that some universities' tuition fees include free transport within their city.
 Even if this doesn't apply to you, you should be entitled to some student discounts.